-- Men and women over the age of 18 - Have been diagnosed with Irritable Bowel Syndrome (IBS) - Have been newly referred to the IBS clinic at Addenbrookes hospital.
+- Men and women over the age of 18 - Have been diagnosed with Irritable Bowel Syndrome (IBS) or inflammatory Bowel Disease (IBD). - Have been newly referred to the IBS/IBD clinic at Addenbrookes hospital.

 You will NOT be able to volunteer if you: